Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + Digital Forensics and Incident Response (DFIR) teams are groups of people in an organization responsible for managing the response to a security incident, including gathering evidence of the incident, remediating its effects, and implementing controls to prevent the incident from recurring in the future.

 - TDR / TDIR - Threat Detection & (Incident) Response <br>
-  + TDR refers to a collection of cybersecurity processes and solutions aiming at identifying, investigating, and responding to security threats.
   + Threat Detection & Incident Response (TDIR) refers to the processes, tools, and strategies used to identify, monitor, and analyze cybersecurity threats in real-time, and to respond to security incidents when they occur.
-While Threat Detection focuses on identifying malicious activities or vulnerabilities within a system, Incident Response is concerned with managing and mitigating the impact of a security breach or attack once detected.
+While Threat Detection focuses on identifying malicious activities or vulnerabilities within a system or a network, Incident Response is concerned with managing and mitigating the impact of a security breach or attack once detected.
   + Threat detection is the process of analyzing a security ecosystem at the holistic level to find threat actors (e.g., external hackers, malicious users), abnormal activities, malicious behaviors and anything that could compromise a network.
 Threat detection is built on threat intelligence, which involves tools that are strategic, tactical and operational.
   + Threat response consists of the mitigation efforts used to neutralize and prevent cyber threats before they create damages.